Check out these awesome things to do and family-friendly activities for a ton of fun with the kids! And psst - we've got some mid-week inspo too!

 Why trust this guide?

 Hi, I’m Amanda, Senior Lifestyle Writer at HoneyKids Asia and the dedicated curator of our weekend guide.
 I’ve lived in Singapore for over 12 years, and I’ve got three kids ranging in ages from teens to a six year old, so I’ve spent literal years discovering fun things to do and places to go with the kids on weekends.
-Whether it’s a cute new playground or a promo at one of our fave attractions, a fun theatre show, or a limited edition event like a Baby Shark themed cruise (more on that below), bookmark this page and check back every week for our list of the best of what’s on this weekend in Singapore for kids and families.
+Whether it’s a cute new playground or a promo at one of our fave attractions, or a fun theatre show, bookmark this page and check back every week for our list of the best of what’s on this weekend in Singapore for kids and families.

 TL;DR: Quick peek at what’s on this weekend (scroll down for more info):